-In centralized mobility management, the mapping information between the session identifier and the locator IP address of a mobile node (MN) is kept at a single mobility anchor.
-At the same time, packets destined to the MN are routed via this anchor.
+In centralized mobility management, the location information in terms of a mapping between the session identifier and the routing address is kept at a single mobility anchor, and packets destined to the session identifier are routed via this anchor.
 In other words, such mobility management systems are centralized in both the control plane and the data plane (mobile node IP traffic).

 Many existing mobility management deployments make use of centralized mobility anchoring in a hierarchical network architecture, as shown in Figure 1.
-Examples of such centralized mobility anchors are the home agent (HA) and local mobility anchor (LMA) in Mobile IPv6 [RFC6275] and Proxy Mobile IPv6 [RFC5213], respectively.
-Current cellular networks such as the Third Generation Partnership Project (3GPP) GPRS networks, CDMA networks, and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too.
-In particular, the Gateway GPRS Support Node (GGSN), Serving GPRS Support Node (SGSN) and Radio Network Controller (RNC) in the 3GPP GPRS hierarchical network, and the Packet Data Network Gateway (P-GW) and Serving Gateway (S-GW) in the 3GPP EPS network all act as anchors in a hierarchy.
+Examples are the home agent (HA) and local mobility anchor (LMA) serving as the anchors for the mobile node (MN) and Mobile Access Gateway (MAG) in Mobile IPv6 [RFC6275] and in Proxy Mobile IPv6 [RFC5213] respectively.
+Cellular networks such as the Third Generation Partnership Project (3GPP) General Packet Radio System (GPRS) networks and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too.
+In the 3GPP GPRS network, the Gateway GPRS Support Node (GGSN), Serving GPRS Support Node (SGSN) and Radio Network Controller (RNC) constitute a hierarchy of anchors.
+In the 3GPP EPS network, the Packet Data Network Gateway (P-GW) and Serving Gateway (S-GW) constitute another hierarchy of anchors.